morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Realtek rtl8812bu - supported in-kernel since Linux kernel 6.2 (2023)`

-Note: I only recommend adapters that are single-state and single-function for this chipset.

 Note: While Linux kernel 6.2 does contain an in-kernel driver for this chipset, performance is not that good yet but is improving so some users may decide to use the out-of kernel driver located here at this site for now as it is fast and feature rich:

 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/8812bu)

 ![image](https://user-images.githubusercontent.com/69053122/218380076-23fdfcc2-ec1c-4037-bed0-a0b24d3d7a7b.png)